This program is available at the Beavercreek, Bellefontaine, Online and Springfield - Leffel Lane locations.

 ***Students who plan on transferring courses for advanced degree work should verify the best/appropriate course selection based on the receiving institutions's degree requirements.

-****Technical electives must total one (1) semester hour.
+****Technical electives must total appropriate number of hours assigned.
 They can come from any combination of courses not already prescribed that use the following course codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0700, ITS 0710, ITS 1105), NTK, OAD, and RES.

 Students should follow the recommended sequencing of courses, with consideration to the pre/co-requisites, including college preparatory requirements.